 Approximately 5 to 33 percent of all lesbian and gay individuals are estimated to have a substance abuse problem (Cochran and Mays 2000; Hughes and Wilsnack 1997).
-A

-2000; Hughes and Wilsnack 1997).
 A contributing factor may be the stress and anxiety associated with the social stigma attached to homosexuality.
 Further, alcohol and drugs may serve as an escape and ease social interactions at social settings such as bars.
 More information on this subject will be available in the forthcoming TIP Improving Cultural Competence in Substance Abuse Treatment (SAMHSA in development a).
-The previously discussed protocols for detoxificaare now the largest ethnic minority group in substance abuse patterns.

-America.
-Assessment of the patient's level of acculturation can be helpful in understanding tion appear adequate for gay and lesbian patients.
+The previously discussed protocols for detoxification appear adequate for gay and lesbian patients.
 Since numerous misconceptions and stereotypes exist concerning gay and lesbian individuals, it is important for the clinician to assess his beliefs and take care not to impose them on the patient.